-First Idaho Women Lawmakers Properly Honored Thanks To 11-Year-Old Student
+Idaho's 1st Female Lawmakers Properly Honored Thanks To 11-Year-Old Student

 "I think their legacy is they jumped right into it and served as soon as they could.
 They were all active in introducing legislation," says Elizabeth Jacox, a historian at a research and consulting firm in Boise.

-Campbell, a Boise Republican, had run unsuccessfully for Ada County Treasurer when she won her race in the House.
+Campbell, a Boise Republican, had run unsuccessfully for Ada County treasurer when she won her race in the House.

 Noble was a suffragette, businesswoman and Democrat from the gold mining town of Idaho City.